guidomb/linterbot/README.md

 [![Gem Version](https://badge.fury.io/rb/linterbot.svg)](https://badge.fury.io/rb/linterbot)

-A bot that parses swiftlint output and analyzes a GitHub pull request.
+A bot that parses [SwiftLint](https://github.com/realm/SwiftLint) output and analyzes a GitHub pull request.
 Then for each linter violation it will make comment in the pull request diff on the line where the violation was made.

 ## Installation